 The Premier Gateway Lands in the Town of Halton Hills are generally bounded by Sixth Line to the west, Eighth Line to the east, Steeles Avenue to the south, and lie south of 5 Sideroad.
-In 2015, the Town initiated the Premier Gateway Phase 1B Employment Area Integrated Planning Project to prepare a detailed Secondary Plan Study which includes appropriate land use designations and policies for the Phase 1B Employment Area and identify up to 75 ha of additional land to be designated for employment and added to the Premier Gateway Employment Area to replace the shortfall of designated employment lands to the current 2021 planning horizon in the Town.
+In 2015, the Town initiated the Premier Gateway Phase 1B Employment Area Integrated Planning Project to prepare a detailed Secondary Plan which includes appropriate land use designations and policies for the Phase 1B Employment Area and identify up to 75 ha of additional land to be designated for employment and added to the Premier Gateway Employment Area to replace the shortfall of designated employment lands to the current 2021 planning horizon in the Town.
 As part of this process, a Scoped Subwatershed Study has been initiated in order to define and establish the constraints and opportunities within the Premier Gateway Lands related to the terrestrial and aquatic ecology, stream systems, and surface water and groundwater resources (quantity/quality).

-The Scoped Subwatershed Study is being completed in the following phases:
+The Scoped Subwatershed Study has been completed in the following phases:

-Phase 1: Study Area Characterization

-Phase 2: Impact Assessment and Management Strategy
+- Phase 1: Study Area Characterization (under separate cover) - Phase 2: Impact Assessment and Management Strategy

-The Phase 1 report has been completed in February 2016 and presented to the Technical Steering Committee for review and comments.
-Comments received from the representatives of the Steering Committee and associated responses and actions provided by the Town's Consulting Team are provided in Appendix A.
+The Phase 1 Report has been completed in February 2016 and presented to the Technical Steering Committee for review and comments.
+Comments received from the representatives of the Steering Committee and associated responses and actions provided by the Town's Consulting Team are provided in Appendix 'A'.
+The Phase 1 Report has been updated on the basis of these comments.

 This report summarizes the methodologies and results of the Phase 2: Impact Assessment and Management Strategy component of the overall Scoped Subwatershed Study.
-Additional information is also provided regarding the supplemental investigations completed subsequent to the submission of the Phase 1 report, to inform the overall characterization of the study area
+For context, relevant information is provided regarding the key findings from the Phase 1 Study Area Characterization, related to the overall characterization of the study area, which has informed the development of the management and implementation plan accordingly.
+Comments received from the representatives of the Steering Committee, and associated responses and actions provided by the Town's Consulting Team, regarding the Phase 2 report, are provided in Appendix 'A'.

-2.0 SUMMARY OF PHASE 1 SUBWATERSHED STUDY CHARACTERIZATION
+2.0 SUMMARY OF PHASE 1: SUBWATERSHED STUDY CHARACTERIZATION

-The following summarizes the key findings and additional investigations and characterization work completed, subsequent to the submission of the February 2016 Phase 1 Report.
+The following summarizes the key findings and characterization information from the Phase 1: Study Area Characterization.